thibaultduponchelle/perlres/README.md

 ## :squirrel: Perl folklore
 - :bomb: "Perl" and "perl" : **Perl** is the langage, **perl** is the interpreter, **PERL** is how you catch newbies :baby:
 - :neckbeard: [JAPH](https://en.wikipedia.org/wiki/Just_another_Perl_hacker) - Just Another Perl Hacker
-- [PerlSecret](https://metacpan.org/pod/distribution/perlsecret/lib/perlsecret.pod) - Secrets operators and their nice nicknames
+- :stars: [PerlSecret](https://metacpan.org/pod/distribution/perlsecret/lib/perlsecret.pod) - Secrets operators and their nice nicknames
 - :heavy_plus_sign: [$A++](http://paris.mongueurs.net/aplusplus.html) - More than three hundred ways to increment `$A`, by the [Paris Perl Mongers](http://paris.mongueurs.net/)

 ![](https://imgs.xkcd.com/comics/regular_expressions.png)

 - :heavy_dollar_sign: [Magic variables](https://perldoc.perl.org/perlvar.html) - Why some hate or love Perl (among other reasons)
-- :100: [TIMTOWTDI](https://en.wikipedia.org/wiki/There%27s_more_than_one_way_to_do_it) - There’s more than one way to do it
+- :100: [TIMTOWTDI](https://en.wikipedia.org/wiki/There%27s_more_than_one_way_to_do_it) - There's more than one way to do it
 - :recycle: [Only perl can parse Perl](https://www.perlmonks.org/?node_id=663393) or [PPI](https://metacpan.org/pod/PPI#Background)
 - :notes: The Perl poetry and for instance the poem [Black Perl](https://fr.wikipedia.org/wiki/Black_Perl) from Larry Wall
 - :golf: [Perl Golf](http://perlgolf.sourceforge.net/) [DEAD] - Code Golf